Modern Foreign Languages

 What do BMT pupils say about their MFL learning?

 "I have enjoyed my French learning this year because we practice saying things out loud as well as written down.
 It is nice to learn a different language because if we visit France we can try and speak French.
 I enjoyed our last lesson because we learnt about how French schools are different to ours - they get Wednesdays off!
 They do have to stay at school later though which I thought was really interesting'.

 Cultural Capital - Famous French inventors!

 Pierre de Coubertin (1863 - 1937), is considered the 'father' and initiator of the modern Olympic Games.
 Year 5 have learnt all about Pierre in their History lessons and have been inspired by his work to re-establish the Olympics!

-Other famous French inventors we can be inspired by:
+Other famous French inventors we are inspired by: